zanshin/dotfiles/README.md

 This repository holds my configuration files so that I can clone them to other machines easily.

 My primary OS is macOS and some of these configurations are tuned to work on that platform.
-From about July 2011 until January 2016 `zsh` was my shell of choice.
-Recently I've switched back to `bash` since my working self maintains servers using `bash`.
-As I am more and more working on Linux computers, I am slowly updating configurations to be, if not OS agnostic, at least flexible.
+Configurations I no longer actively use, or that have been replaced, can be found in the `deprecated` directory.
+Linux specific configurations are located in the `neuepunkte` repository.

 ## Installation